slo-kan/Team-Rocket/reports/week08.md

 ### Vasudev.

-*  Has added a filter dialouge to app screen.
+*  Added a filter dialouge to app screen.
 *  Added function to find deviation of co-ordinates with in a given distance.
 *  Worked on creating a query from given filter options.
 *  Implemented show filtered feature on home list.
 *  Added filter accounting for translated category names.

 ### Sreepradh.

 *  Worked on Dynamically chaning app language.
 *  Has added notes field to add sighting screen.